Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Select a trinket, or an affix and a set of arms or armor.
 Successfully adding this affix to the gear consumes 10 essence crystals per gear point of that affix (to a minimum of 0) are consumed, transformed into the magic of the enchantment (but not lost if you fail).
 If the affix is prismatic, 30 essence crystals must be consumed instead.
 Creating trinkets always costs 10 essence crystals.

-Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check, with a difficulty set by the rarity of the affix or trinket.
+Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check, with a difficulty of 20 for a trinket, or set by the rarity of the affix.
 Add a bonus of 5 times the current danger level of the area you are in to that skill check.
 If you succeed, create that trinket or add that affix to the item’s affixes.

-- **Common:** difficulty 10
-- **Advanced:** difficulty 15
-- **Exotic:** difficulty 20
-- **Prismatic:** difficulty 25

-If you succeed by 5 or more, immediately gain the benefit of this downtime activity again.
+If you succeed by 5 or more, you may immediately gain the benefit of this downtime activity again, affecting the same item.

 If you have access to a relevant **source of knowledge,** you have advantage on this skill check.
 Each crafting skill uses a different source of knowledge: